 Perhaps the most popular way to reel shoppers back in if they’re on the fence about buying is to offer a discount for a certain dollar amount or percentage off their first purchase.

-3. Offer free shipping
+3. Offer Free Shipping

-As you may have noticed in the research above, a lot of the time shoppers don’t go through with checkout due to shipping costs—which means sometimes converting them to customers can be as easy as offering free shipping.
+As you may have noticed in the research above, a lot of the time shoppers don’t go through with checkout due to shipping costs.
+This means that sometimes converting shoppers to customers can be as easy as offering free shipping.
 This also has the added benefit of not cheapening your brand with a discount, if that’s something you’re worried about.

-4. Show related products
+4. Show Related Products

-5. Include social proof
+5. Include Social Proof

 You have to earn the trust of shoppers who might not be familiar with your brand yet.
 What better way to do that than by including ratings and reviews of the product they have their eyes on?